python/cpython/Doc/library/asyncio-protocol.rst

    *client_reader*, *client_writer*.  *client_reader* is a
    :class:`StreamReader` object, while *client_writer* is a
    :class:`StreamWriter` object.
-This parameter can either be a plain callback function or a :ref:`coroutine <coroutine>`; if it is a coroutine, it will be automatically converted into a :class:`Task`.
+This parameter can either be a plain callback function or a :ref:`coroutine function <coroutine>`; if it is a coroutine function, it will be automatically converted into a :class:`Task`.

    The rest of the arguments are all the usual arguments to :meth:`~BaseEventLoop.create_server()` except *protocol_factory*; most